progmodEK/flow-driven-domain/README.md

     @Override
     public Greeting execute(final Greeting greeting, final Map<String, Object> variables, final DelegateParams delegateParams) {
-        // here you can implement process related logic, ex call a API, etc..
+        // implement process related logic, ex call a API, etc.. (in our case nothing special)
-        // and we invoke logic on our aggregate greeting.updateMessage("Hello World");
+        // and invoke(or not) a behavior on our aggregate (in our case we update the message) greeting.updateMessage("Hello World");
         return greeting;
     }